Meet John Madden: Video game namesake and subject of new documentary

 - Oops!Something went wrong.Please try again later.

-Meet John Madden: Video game namesake and subject of new documentary originally appeared on NBC Sports Bayarea
+Meet John Madden: Video game namesake and subject of new documentary originally appeared on NBC Sports Chicago

 John Madden is an NFL legend in more ways than one.